 Humulin is synthetic insulin that is prepared by the process of genetic engineering.
 It is also called genetically modified insulin.
 The effect of the humulin is the same as that of the insulin produced by the pancreas.

-Advantages of Humulin Over Insulin:
+Advantages of Humulin over Insulin

 In ancient times the insulin that is required was extracted from the slaughtered cattle or pigs.
 The extraction process was difficult and even the production quantity was low.
 The insulin made from slaughtered animals affected some patients with allergies and other side effects due to foreign particles.
-Hence the humulin was introduced to avoid all these disadvantages caused by animal insulin.
+Hence humulin was introduced to avoid all these disadvantages caused by animal insulin.

 Humulin has a high absorption rate and shows its effectiveness in a short period of time.